luisespinozauh/Scientific-Computing-Project/README.md

 -project/bin/ (Contains any executables I planned on including which is none)

--project/test/ (Contains all my test files before I had a succesfully running code)
+-project/test/ (Contains all my plots since I have no test cases)